Blog

 For instance, there are various circumstances where the standard “table amount” will not tell us the whole story under the child support guidelines calculations.
 That could include “special and extraordinary expenses” or “children” who are 18 and older.

 There are certainly circumstances where you can secure a change in the order.
-Where the support payor experiences a significant income change or where one child no longer qualifies for child support under the statutory requirements, then you can bring a Motion to Change the support level.
+Where the support payor experiences a significant income change or where one child no longer qualifies for child support under the statutory requirements, then you can bring a Motion to Change the child support obligation level.

 Misconception #3: Non-payment means loss of parenting time